How to avoid common motorcycle crashes

-Riding a motorbike safely requires both skill and judgement.
-These are the reasons that many of us ride bikes.
+Riding a motorbike safely requires both skill and good judgement.
+This is why many of us ride bikes.
 The successful use of these abilities makes us feel good and we are keen to be the best.

-Motorcycling is a skill for life and any skill needs to be practiced, honed and developed.
-If you haven't been on the bike for a while ease yourself back in to riding gently and think about refresher training.
+Motorcycling is a skill for life and like any skill, it needs to be practised, honed and developed.
+If you haven’t been out on your bike for a while, ease yourself back into riding gently and think about refresher training.

-When you've had a good safe ride, think back to the skills and knowledge that made it good.
-Where it hasn't been so good or you've had a near miss, have other issues like group pressure, lack of practice, tiredness, distraction, anger, or stress got in the way?
+When you’ve had a good safe ride, think back to how your skills and knowledge made it good.
+But where it wasn’t so good, or perhaps you had a near miss, did other issues like group pressure, lack of practice, tiredness, distraction, anger, or stress get in the way?

-Learn the lessons of experience to improve your skills and your enjoyment of motorcycling.
-An assessment ride such as BikeSafe will highlight problem areas.
-To be better than the rest, ensure you have the skills and ability to deal with any situation by getting further on-road training from an accredited provider.
+Try to learn lessons from experience to improve your skills and your enjoyment of motorcycling.
+An assessment ride, such as BikeSafe or an advanced driving group, will reveal any problem areas.
+Make sure you are the best rider you can be and ensure that you have the skills and ability to deal with any situation by getting further training from an accredited provider.